silviaCerby/gitbook/docs/how-to_use_cerby/cerby_mobile_app/accounts/video-how-to-log-in-to-your-accounts-with-username-password-and-mfa-using-the-cerby-mobile-app.md

 ---
-description: This video shows how to use the Cerby mobile app to log in to your accounts with a username, password, and multi-factor authenticator (MFA).
+description: "This video shows how to use the Cerby mobile app to log in to your accounts with a username, password, and multi-factor authenticator (MFA)."
 intercom_id: 11145786
 ---